 Once smashed, add the oil and sugar and use the fork again to combine.
 Add the eggs and vanilla extract and mix again.

 Lastly add the flour, baking soda, salt, and cinnamon and whisk with the fork again.
 You should be left with a thick batter.
-Little lumps of banana is great, just make sure there are no clumps of dry ingredients.
+Little lumps of banana are great, just make sure there are no clumps of dry ingredients.

-Start by adding a heaping tablespoon of the muffin batter to each muffin cup.
+Add a heaping tablespoon of the muffin batter to each muffin cup.
+Then, add a tablespoon of Nutella centrally on top.

 Finally, add more muffin batter on top.
 The muffin cups should be filled almost all the way to the top.
 Just leave a tiny bit of room for the muffins to rise.